shovel-kun/react-native-database-benchmarks/README.md

 #### Steps to setup the library:

-- yarn remove @journeyapps/react-native-quick-sqlite
+- `yarn remove @journeyapps/react-native-quick-sqlite`
-- npx expo install react-native-quick-sqlite
+- `yarn add react-native-quick-sqlite`
+- From Expo 51 onwards this patch is required to compile RNQS `yarn patch-package`
 - Comment out the code in the file referencing PowersyncSqliteAdapter which includes `adapters/powersync-sqlite-adapter.ts`.
 Also comment out lines 6, 23 and 27 in `App.tsx`.
 - Uncomment out the code referencing react-native-quick-sqlite (line 6 onwards) in `adapters/rn-quick-sqlite-adapter.ts` and lines 13, 24 and 29 in `App.tsx`.
 - You can follow the inverse of the above steps to test the powersync fork of react-native-quick-sqlite